Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "Normality is a paved road: It's comfortable to walk, but no flowers grow on it."
+> "Cherish forever what makes you unique, cuz you're really a yawn if it goes."
-> — **Vincent van Gogh**
+> — **Bette Midler**

 ---